code4sac/sacramento-campaign-finance/README.md

 1. downloads a single year, usually the current year, from the two portals as a ZIP archive (`download.js`)
 2. unzips the downloaded file into an Excel file (`extract.js`)
 3. convert that Excel file into a series of `.json` files within `data/` (`transform.js`) - the files are stored here so that we only have to download a single year's worth of data to update
-4. loads the data into a SQL lite database so we can do some subsequent aggregation (`loads.js`)
+4. loads all the data in-memory so we can do some subsequent aggregation (`loads.js`)
 5. create `$lib/data.json` with the data needed for the body route (`aggregate.js`)